Turkey–Venezuela relations: History

+In 2020, Venezuela's foreign minister, Jorge Arreaza, said that the two countries always have had good relations.
+He also said that Maduro had been one of the earliest to denounce the 2016 Turkish coup d'état attempt which Arreaza claimed were carried out by the Gülen movement.
+According to him it was after this incident that the relations between Turkey and Venezuela peaked but that it wasn't at the preferred stages so far.
+He however expressed belief that their economies could harmonize with one another and blamed sanctions for turks not investing in Venezuela.

 Turkey and Venezuela have developed good relations in recent years.
 In November 2021, Turkey praised Venezuela for its recent controversial regional elections, although the US State Department called Venezuela's elections "flawed" According to a Wilson Center report on the relationship between Turkey and Venezuela, Erdoğan has drawn close to Maduro "based on the two leaders' mutual dislike of the West and frustration with U.S. sanctions...
 Despite their ideological differences—Maduro espouses a far-left ideology, while Erdoğan has an Islamist vision—the two leaders seem to have developed strong personal ties."
+However both Chavismo and Erdoğanism are considered to be Third Way ideologies.

+Following the capture of Maduro in 2026, the government of the Republic of Türkiye said it was monitoring the situation in Venezuela, and urged restraint and called on all parties maintain order for the sake of regional and international security and safety.
+The Turkish Foreign Ministry stated that Ankara is "closely" following recent developments in Venezuela.